Listening to Organizational Decline: How Ignorance Isn’t Bliss

 The Endless Stream of Tangents

-The Lack of Unbelievably practical Outcomes
+The Lack of Actionable Outcomes

 Solution: Conclude every meeting with clear action items assigned to specific team members.
-These tasks should have deadlines and be tracked in follow-up meetings to ensure advancement is being made.
+These tasks should have deadlines and be tracked in follow-up meetings to ensure progress is being made.
 Having accountability keeps everyone engaged and ensures that things don’t fall through the cracks.

 The Gossip Mill: HR’s Biggest Challenge